The Three Golden Rules of presentations are

 Complete this summary of the main points by choosing the correct alternative (an adjective to describe a or , or an or an )

-- It is that you feel a little
+It is natural naturally that you feel a little nervous nervously

-- It is however important that you do not act
+It is however vital vitally important that you do not act nervous nervously

-- A very point to remember is that you should not speak in a voice.
+A very important importantly point to remember is that you should not speak in a monotonous monotonously voice.

-- : you must remember to speak .
+Final Finally : you must remember to speak clear clearly .